michaelplzno/Blokaroka/README.md

 When the program is working correctly it will spawn a bunch of little bricks on the desktop you can play with virtually by dragging them and connecting them.
 Also it will save the layout of the bricks into a gamestate so if you run it again your setup will be reloaded.

 Check the issues section for a list of current known issues, and let me know if you would like to fix them.
-The first reall issue is updating the .vcproj for the current Visual Studio so we can start building it again.
-That would be a good "dive right in" issue for a new contributer.
+Thanks to our first contributor the game compiles on Visual Studio 2019, but there are more issues on the list!

 If you would like to contribute, just let me know!